ciphercurve/valence-tendermintx/README.md

 ## Core Security Guarantees with Code Examples

+### 0. What is being verified

+*Skip Circuit*:
+- the trusted validator set against the trusted validator hash
+- validator hash proof against trusted header
+- target block signatures
+- target block chain id against header
+- target block height against header
+- the voting power

+>[!NOTE]
+> The Skip Circuit is special in a sense that it will assume that our
+> trusted validator set from the previous block will behave honestly
+> The assumption is that if and only if 1/3rd + of the verifier set has not changed,
+> then we continue to trust it.

+*Step Circuit*
+- the next valifdator set against the next validator hash
+- the previous header hash proof
+- the previous validator hash proof
+- the previous validator set against the previous validator hash
+- target block signatures
+- target block chain id against header
+- target block height against header
+- the voting power

 ### 1. Block Header Verification

 Both implementations verify block headers through Merkle proofs and ensure proper chain continuity.
 Here's how they compare: